Mustafa-wr/Darkly-42/root_login/resources/explanation.md

      ```plaintext
      root:437394baff5aa33daa618be47b75cb49
      ```
-   - The hashed value resembled an MD5 hash, prompting further investigation.
+   - The hashed value seems to be  MD5 hash.

 3. **Cracking the MD5 Hash:**
    - Using an MD5 decryption tool ([MD5 Decrypt](https://md5decrypt.net/en/)), we decrypted `437394baff5aa33daa618be47b75cb49`, which yielded the password `qwerty123@`.

 4. **Accessing the Admin Panel:**
-   - Returning to the `/admin` login page, we attempted multiple usernames with the password `qwerty123@`.
+   - Returning to the `/admin` login page, we tried multiple usernames with the password `qwerty123@`.
    - The credentials `root:qwerty123@` successfully bypassed the authentication, granting us access to the admin area.

 ## Flag